jekyllgrim/ZScript_Basics/Arrays.md

     * **Note:** indexes can contain null data.
 Always perform a null-check before doing something with an array index.
     * Also remember that you can unintentionally specify an index that is outside of the array's bounds.
 If your array only contains 3 elements but you try to do `arrayName[10]`, you'll get an out of bounds error and GZDoom will close with a VM abort.
 That's another reason for checking indexes.
     * You can also directly *set* index values.
-For example you can do `arrayname[index] = pointer` to redefine a specific element of the array.
 Note that whatever was contained in that index previously will be removed from the array.
+You  also

 * `Size()` returns the current size of the array (i.e. how many elements it has).
 Can be used both on const and dynamic arrays.